What is IP infringement?

 It may be tempting to take strong action against a potential infringer, but it may not be your best option.
 You need to consider the cost of pursuing compared to the potential for lost income.

-Keep in mind that making an unfounded claim of IP infringement can result in liability for damages.Before taking legal action
+Keep in mind that making an unfounded claim of IP infringement can result in liability for damages.What to consider before taking legal action

-If someone has made a new application to protect a similar trade mark, patent, design or plant variety, and you have grounds for a complaint, you can:
+If someone has applied for a similar trade mark, patent, design or plant variety, and you have grounds for a complaint, you can:

 - Dispute an application for new IP

 - Oppose the registration or grant of new IP

 - Request examination or re-examination of an application

 - Request removal of a trade mark for non-use.

 How to stop infringing goods from coming into Australia